-The Company's financial instruments include warrants, cash and cash equivalents, prepaid expenses, and accounts payable.
+The Company's financial instruments include the warrant liability, cash and cash equivalents, accounts payable and accrued liabilities.

 Fair value is defined as the price that would be received for sale of an asset or paid for transfer of a liability, in an orderly transaction between market participants at the measurement date.
 U.S. GAAP establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
-The Company's warrants, recorded in the accompanying balance sheets, are categorized based on the inputs to valuation techniques as follows:
+The fair value hierarchy contains the following levels: